awsdocs/amazon-route53-docs/doc_source/route-53-ip-addresses.md

 `"service": "ROUTE53"`

-To find the IP address ranges that are associated with Amazon Route 53 health checkers, search ip\-ranges\.json for the following string:
+To find the IP address ranges that are associated with Route 53 health checkers, search ip\-ranges\.json for the following string:

 `"service": "ROUTE53_HEALTHCHECKS"`